 Senior Research Associate

 As the Director of the Cornell Institute for Climate Smart Solutions, and a Sr. Research Associate in the Departments of Development Sociology and Earth and Atmospheric Sciences, Allison Chatrchyan’s work focuses at the interface between social, environmental and agricultural systems.
-She works to facilitate interdisciplinary research and Cooperative Extension teams that are developing resources and tools for sustainable agriculture and climate change adaptation and mitigation.
-Trained as a political scientist, the goal of Dr. Chatrchyan's research is to contribute to an improved understanding of human behavior and social and political institutions, which will result in increased climate change adaptation and mitigation of climate change.
-Specifically, her research focuses on assessing stakeholder beliefs and actions, local climate change planning, policies that enable climate change adaptation, and the effectiveness of climate change policies and governance mechanisms.
+She works to facilitate interdisciplinary research and Cooperative Extension teams that are developing resources and tools for climate change adaptation and mitigation.
+Trained as a political scientist, the goal of Dr. Chatrchyan's research is to contribute to an improved understanding of changes in human behavior and social and political institutions that will result in increased adaptation and mitigation of climate change.
+Specifically, her research focuses on assessing stakeholder beliefs and actions, climate change adaptation policies and local climate action plans, and the effectiveness of climate change policies and governance mechanisms.

 Awards and Honors

 - National Academy of Science: (1999) Young Investigators Program